scratchminer/Hexlet-Emulator/README.md

 ## Advantages
 - Hexlet is designed to be portable across a wide variety of systems.
-- Its statically linked driver system has a standard interface and file structure, so anyone can implement a driver in C.
+- Its static driver system has a standard interface and file structure, so anyone can implement a driver in C.
 - A sample driver using SDL2 is provided so it will build out of the box.

 ## Dependencies